 I have ten ways that you can save money on your electricity bill that will help you keep your utility expenses low.

-1. Turn off your lights when you are not in the room
+1. Turn off your lights when you leave

 Make it a habit to turn the lights off as you leave a room so that you can reduce your bill one kilowatt at a time.

-3. Use appliances during the off peak times
+3. Use appliances in the off peak times

 Your major appliances can be a huge drain on your electric bill.
-Do your laundry and wash your dishes during the off peak hours so that you capitalize on the lower rates from the electricity companies.
+Do your laundry and wash your dishes during the off-peak hours.
+Doing so helps you capitalize on the lower rates from the electricity companies.

 This year I noticed that there was some sun peaking through the edges of our front and back door.
 Then I realized that the air outside was also coming through those doors.
-I then went to home depot and get some foam tape to put around the door frame that sealed it to keep the cool air from coming in.
-Now it takes less energy to heat our home in the winters and less A/C to cool the home during the summers.
+I then went and put some foam tape around the door frame.

 5. Install a programmable thermostat